schnell18/aibox/README.md

 - xquartz: X Server to display GUI applications running in the vm

 You need install homebrew before setup this project.
-Then run the `setup.sh` script to install limavm and create the sandbox for coding agent with claude code and gemini cli pre-installed.
+Then run the `setup-box.sh` script to install limavm and create the sandbox for coding agent with claude code and gemini cli pre-installed.

 # Enable GUI applications

-If you which to run GUI applications inside the VM, you run the `startx.sh` script first.
+If you which to run GUI applications inside the VM, you run the `setup-x.sh` script first.
 This script sets up X Window system on MacOS by using the xquartz package.